fran-mowat/personal-site/README.md

 # personal-site
-Development of a personal website.
+Development of a personal website to showcase my projects, skills and experiences.